vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ---

-## 15. What is VStack, HStack, and ZStack?
+## 15. What are VStack, HStack, and ZStack?

 ### Answer:
 - VStack → Vertical layout